 - Conducting and preparing periodic reports to communicate important regional and state trends, issues and policies that affect SAMHSA’s programs, grantees and stakeholders.

-- Learn more about SAMHSA’s Regional Administrators: SAMHSA’s Presence in the Community.
+- To learn more, watch SAMHSA’s Regional Administrators: SAMHSA’s Presence in the Community (18 minutes).

 Vacant Regional Administrator positions are being covered by the following: